jsiegmund/submerged/README.md

 # Supported functionality
 The current list of functionality includes:
-* **Sensors**:
+* **Monitoring Sensors**:
  * Temperature (DS18B20)
  * pH (Atlas EZO pH)
  * Flow (hall effect flow sensors)
  * Leakage (generic moisture sensors)
  * Stock solution level (level switch sensors)
-* **Notifications**: all of the sensors which output data can be monitored against min/max thresholds.
+* **Getting Notifications**: all of the sensors which output data can be monitored against min/max thresholds.
 A notification is sent to your mobile device as soon as one of the sensor reports an out of bound value.
-* **Relays**: using your mobile app, you can control relays inside of your cabinet remotely.
+* **Controlling Relays**: using your mobile app, you can control relays inside of your cabinet remotely.
 Maintenance mode allows to easily switch multiple relays on/off when performing tank maintenance.
 * **Live data**: the measured data can be monitored live using the mobile app for smartphone.
+Internet connection required.
 * **Analytics**: all data is aggregated and stored.
 This allows you to view long-term statics of your tank per hour, day, week or month.

 # How do I use it?